• Skip to main content

 Beyoglu is the place where the architectural breakthrough in Istanbul in the 19th century manifested itself most.
 Beyoglu, known as Pera during the Ottoman period, was the neighborhood where passengers from Orient Express came to stay.

 The last station of Orient Express coming from Paris was Sirkeci Train Station in Old Istanbul.
-However, there were no luxury hotels in the Historic Peninsula, which had a traditional style.
-Hotels with European architecture were opened in Pera (today’s Mesrutiyet Caddesi) for the rich customers of Orient Express.
+However, there were no luxury hotels in the Historical Peninsula, which had a traditional style.
+Hotels with European architecture were opened in Pera (today’s Mesrutiyet Street) for the rich customers of Orient Express.

 The Pera Palace and the Grand Hotel De Londres, which were opened here during this period, are still standing.
 The Pera Museum was founded with the restoration of one of these hotels, the Bristol Hotel.